FormidableLabs/react-native-ama/docs/introduction/getting-started.md

 ### Config File

 Create an empty json file called `ama.json`, if does not exists, in the root of your project.
-This is used to be able to specify [custom rules](/docs/guidelines/).
+This is used to be able to override [the default rules](/introduction/config-file).

 ```json title="ama.json"
 {